How to safely remove the tracheostomy tube

 Upper airway patency has been cited as an important indicator for decannulation (Warnick et al, 2013; Matesze et al, 2014).
 Once the cuff is deflated, the clinician may assess for airway patency by looking for signs that the patient is exhaling adequately through the upper airway.
 Signs that there is airflow through the upper airway include observing the patient coughing, vocalizations, reflexive oral movements, throat clearing, or feeling the flow of air on the hand held at the patient’s mouth and/or nose.
 Finger or digital occlusion may also help to assess upper airway patency.
 This is performed by placing a gloved finger on the posterior end of the tracheostomy tube during exhalation.

 Airway patency can also be measured with transtracheal pressure manometry.
-It can be measured once the speaking valve is in place.
+It can be measured once a speaking valve is in place.
 See the speaking valve section below for more information about assessing upper airway patency with a valve in place.

 The Clinical Consensus Guideline states that fiberoptic laryngoscopy be used for decannulation to confirm airway patency to the level of the glottis and immediate subglottis (Mitchell et al, 2012).